Graham McNeill

-Graham McNeill is a British novelist and video game writer.
+Graham McNeill is a Scottish novelist and video game writer.
 He is best known for his Warhammer Fantasy and Warhammer 40,000 novels, and his previous role as games designer for Games Workshop.
-He is currently working as a Senior Writer and Junior at Riot Games.

 Career

 In 1996 McNeill started work in an architects’ office designing new flats and commercial properties, until he saw an advertisement for a writer in the December 1999 copy of White Dwarf.

 In February 2000, McNeill started work for Games Workshop as a staff writer for games development, writing articles for White Dwarf and army-specific books.
 In May 2000 he started writing for the Warhammer 40,000 team, but continued to write articles for White Dwarf.
 McNeill has been heavily involved working on codexes, especially Warhammer 40,000 Codex: Tau between late 2000 and June 2001.
 Other codexes he has been involved with are Warhammer 40,000 Codex: Necrons, Warhammer 40,000 Codex: Chaos Space Marines, Warhammer 40,000 Codex: Imperial Guard, and Warhammer 40,000 Codex: Daemonhunters.
 McNeill continued to write codexes after moving into games development.

 McNeill has written extensively for The Black Library.
 His works — False Gods (2006), Fulgrim (2007) and Mechanicum (2008), are part of The Black Library's Horus Heresy novel series.
 Another part to McNeill's story about the Ultramarines, The Killing Ground, was released in May 2008.
 Early 2009 saw the release of his first novel outside of the Black Library, I, Mengsk (McNeill, 2009), set in Blizzard Entertainment's StarCraft universe.
 The novel tells the tale of three generations of the Mengsk family - Angus and his revolutionary activities, his son Arcturus and his rise to power (leading up to the events of the first game), and Arcturus' son Valerian as he struggles to embrace his family's legacy (leading up to the events of the second game).